 For more information about the Elmore County Training, review the flyer HERE.

 For more information on CDH’s Overdose Prevention and Response Trainings, please review this flyer.

 Central District Health's Drug Overdose Prevention Program has assisted in the development of resource maps.
 Free, interactive online regional resource maps to support access to substance use prevention, treatment, and recovery support services, harm reduction resources, and other community relief (social determinants of health) services.

 For more information and a key to the maps, click here.

-Click here to view Region IV's Substance Use Resource Map.
+Click here to view Region IV's Behavioral Health Treatment Services Interactive Map.

-Click here to view Region IV's Recovery Resource Map.
+Click here to view Region IV's Recovery Supports Interactive Map.

 Click here to provide recommendations on the Region IV's Behavioral Health Treatment Services Interactive Map.